Item |

 Within seven days of the results of the draw, applicants who successfully drew a tag can choose to electronically return their tag.
 Hunters who drew an elk or antelope tag can turn them back in up to one day prior to the start of the season.
 In this case, they will retain their bonus points and gain one for this year’s application.

-As previously stated, applicants who drew a tag can return their deer, elk or antelope tags up until one day prior to their hunt starting.
-If the tag is not accepted by an alternate, it will be listed randomly on the first come, first served list and can be potentially purchased.
-For 2025, in order to purchase a resident returned tag, you must be a resident of Nevada.
+As previously stated, applicants who drew a tag can return their deer, elk, or antelope tags up until one day prior to their hunt starting.
+If the tag is not accepted by an alternate, it will be listed randomly on the first-come, first-served list and can potentially be purchased.
+For 2026, to purchase a resident returned tag, you must be a Nevada resident.
 A nonresident of Nevada can only purchase a tag that was originally drawn and returned by a nonresident.

-Generally speaking, Nevada has taken a high quality, limited opportunity approach to game management mostly due to the fact that Nevada is historically a very dry state and carrying capacity is lower than other western states.
+Generally speaking, Nevada has taken a high-quality, limited opportunity approach to game management, mostly due to the fact that Nevada is historically a very dry state, and carrying capacity is lower than in other western states.
 If you buck the odds and draw an elk or antelope tag in Nevada, the opportunity to tag out on a trophy animal is very good.
-The primary issue for nonresidents is that there are very few permits issued and the odds of drawing are extremely tough.
+The primary issue for nonresidents is that there are very few permits issued, and the odds of drawing are extremely tough.

-Nevada offers archery, muzzleloader and rifle seasons.
-The archery hunts in many years tend to produce the biggest bulls.
-Bowhunters get the first opportunity and, given that tags are hard to draw, hunters tend to put in more time for scouting and hunting.
+Nevada offers archery, muzzleloader, and rifle seasons.
+The archery hunts tend to produce the biggest bulls.
+Bowhunters get the first opportunity, and given that tags are hard to draw, hunters put in more time for scouting and hunting.
 The bow hunt is early in Nevada, with most units offering archery hunts from Aug.
 25 to Sept.
-16. There are a couple units (061/071, 062/064/066-068) that have an archery hunt that occurs from Aug.
+16. There are a couple of units (061/071, 062/064/066-068) that have an archery hunt that occurs from Aug.
 16 to 31.
 Those hunts typically have the best draw odds, but hunters are unlikely to experience any part of the rut and should plan on spot and stalk or ambush style hunting.
-The other archery hunts also conclude prior to the best part of the rut; however, during the last week you should hear bulls bugling and have the opportunity to call.
+Even though the archery hunts in Nevada are early, hunters regularly report a good rut hunt where the bulls are vocal, and calling is effective.
+That is probably due to the high bull-to-cow ratios, and as previously stated, the archery hunts are the best hunts.

 The muzzleloader hunts in some units occur during some part of the rut.
 Units 161-164/171-173 and 241/242 have been rotated to Sept.
 17 to 30.
 Muzzleloader hunts in Units 072-074 and 075 will occur from Oct.
 5 to 21.
 All of these should be good rut hunts.
 Other September muzzleloader hunts will occur in Units 051, 061/071 and 062/064/066-068.
 The other units have muzzleloader hunts that occur from Oct.
 22 to Nov.
-5. The late hunts are more challenging to find the bigger bulls and many of the bulls will have broken tines, but lucky tag holders should still see a good number of bulls and have opportunities to harvest.
-Overall, the muzzleloader hunts are great hunts and definitely worth considering and applying for as some of your hunt choices.
+5. The late hunts are more challenging to find the bigger bulls and many of the bulls will have broken tines, but tag holders should still see a good number of bulls and have opportunities to kill.
+Overall, the muzzleloader hunts are great hunts and definitely worth considering and applying for.

-Most rifle hunts in Nevada are late season hunts where the weather is cold and snow is not uncommon.
+Most rifle hunts in Nevada are late-season hunts where the weather is cold, and snow is not uncommon.
 The bulls will have pulled away from the cow/calf herds and will have found pockets of refuge where they can regain weight after the rut.
 Finding the bigger bulls on the rifle hunts can be tough.
-There are a couple units that have early rifle hunts, those are going to be Units 051, 061/071 (which has two October rifle hunts), 072-074, 075 early, 078/105-107/109 and 091.
+There are a couple of units that have early rifle hunts; those are going to be Units 051, 061/071 (which has two October rifle hunts), 072-074, 075 early, 078/105-107/109, and 091.
 The rifle hunt success rates are typically not as high as people might think.
-The reasoning behind that is due to the fact that bulls can be tough to find, the hunts are more physically demanding and the weather is much more challenging to deal with later in the year.
+The reasoning behind that is due to the fact that bulls can be tough to find, the hunts are more physically demanding, and the weather is much more challenging to deal with later in the year.

 There are also three other chances to draw a Nevada tag.
 Get a full breakdown of Nevada's Partnership in Wildlife, Silver State, and Nevada Dream Tags at the link below: